bmay51213/bmay51213.github.io/_posts/2020-04-19-datamining.md

 ![png](/images/datamining/output_24_1.png)

 The majority of people in the study group did not have a pericardial effusion and were alive after their heart attack.
-Those with pericardial effusions are higher cardiac risk so this is a favorable thing.
+Those with pericardial effusions could potentially be higher cardiac risk so the fact that many did not have a pericardial effusion is a more favorable finding.

 The majority of people in the study were alive after their heart attack.